lsst-sqre/phalanx/docs/service-guide/create-service.rst

 The easiest way to start a new FastAPI service written in Python and intended for the Rubin Science Platform is to create a new project using sqrbot-jr.
 On the LSST Slack, send the message ``create project`` to ``@sqrbot-jr``.
 Select ``FastAPI application (Safir)`` from the list of project types.
-This will create a new GitHub repository with the basic framework of a FastAPI application that will work well inside the Rubin Science Platform.
+This will create a new GitHub repository with the basic framework of a FastAPI service that will work well inside the Rubin Science Platform.

 Any Python service destined for the RSP should regularly update its dependencies to pick up any security fixes.
-If your service follows the code layout of the FastAPI application template, using `neophile <https://neophile.lsst.io/>`__ to automatically create PRs to update your dependencies is strongly recommended.
+If your service follows the code layout of the FastAPI service template, using `neophile <https://neophile.lsst.io/>`__ to automatically create PRs to update your dependencies is strongly recommended.
 To add your service to the list of repositories that neophile updates, submit a PR to add the repository owner and name to `neophile's configuration <https://github.com/lsst-sqre/roundtable/blob/master/deployments/neophile/values.yaml>`__.

-Each release of your application should be tagged.
+Each release of your service should be tagged.
 The tag should use `semantic versioning`_ (for example, ``1.3.2``).
 Creating a GitHub release for the tag is optional but recommended, and we recommend setting the title of the release to the name of the tag.
 If you are using the FastAPI template, tagging in this fashion is required since it triggers the GitHub Actions workflow to build and publish a Docker image with a tag matching the release version.